 - ‘Fundamental Institutional Concepts of Administrative Justice: Political Political Theory and Bureaucratic Government’ (2016) Constitutional Law Discussion Group, University of Edinburgh

-- (with Jake Rylatt) ‘Panel Size Practices in the UKSC–The Case for Reform and Some Preliminaries’ (2016) Society of Legal Scholars Graduate Conference, Jesus College, University of Oxford
+- ‘Panel Size Practices in the UKSC–Some Preliminaries’ (2016) Society of Legal Scholars Graduate Conference, Jesus College, University of Oxford (with Jake Rylatt)

 - ‘Prospects for Constitutional Change’ (2015) Unlock Democracy's Magna Carta Event, Manchester